 - Educational Assessments for the use of music to increase educational skills and goals, especially to support other therapy goals (speech, occupational and physical therapy).
 Educational Assessments and reports are to support requests for the benefit of music therapy within a child’s Individualized Education Program (IEP).

 - Consultative services with health care and rehabilitative providers.
 In-service presentations on therapeutic benefit of music are available through In Harmony Music of Middle Tennessee.

 - Elder Care Music therapy treatment is efficacious and valid with older persons who have deficits in physical, psychological, cognitive or social functioning.
-Research results and clinical experiences attest to the viability of music therapy.
+Research results and clinical experiences attest to the viability of music therapy for older adults.
+Specialties include Parkinson’s Disease, Complications related to Stroke, Alzheimer’s, and other dementia / neurologic diagnosis.
 Music is a form of sensory stimulation, which provokes responses due to the familiarity, predictability, and feelings of security associated with it.
+Individual Therapy Sessions availability by appointment.
 Group services are available for contract for agencies seeking music therapy in their facility.
 Individual, private music therapy is available.

 A confirmation email will be sent to you when the form is received.
 All information is kept confidential.

 - To increase social skills through maintaining eye contact, asking for help, making requests and taking turns

 - To increase verbal skills